an-dev/grabber/README.md

 scrapy crawl lookspider --logfile "/var/log/lookspider.log"
 ```

-*And give it proper permissions
+* And give it proper permissions
 `$ chmod +x ~/.cron/lookscraper.sh`

-*and then edit the crontab
+* aaaand then edit the crontab
-`*/5 * * * * ~/.cron/scraper.sh #runs the command every 5 minutes`
+`*/5 * * * * ~/.cron/scraper.sh # runs the command every 5 minutes`

-*Run the development server
+* Run the development server
 `$ python manage.py runserver`

 ====
 ToDo

-*build a django app to handle apis
+* build a django app to handle apis
-*build a decent frontend to display the looks and comments
+* build a decent frontend to display the looks and comments
-*more stuff I guess
+* more stuff I guess